 - All-American Face: The Florida Brothers, Taku Iwasa and Raimu Mishima... excuse us, Michael and Daniel.

-- Ascended Meme: The Gate To Heaven match isn't just a tag team where tags are strictly enforced (unlike most in Dragon Gate), it start out with with two referees, as Gorilla Monsoon always said there should have been.
+- Ascended Meme: The Gate To Heaven match isn't just a tag team where tags are strictly enforced (unlike most in Dragon Gate), it starts out with with two referees, as Gorilla Monsoon always said there should have been.

 - The Bad Guy Wins: It has been noted how the vast majority of stable vs stable feuds in Dragon Gate end with the heel stable winning, forcing the face stable to disband - followed by the Big Bad and his Dragon having some kind of a falling out and one or the other turning face.